magento/merchdocs/src/live-search/synonyms-type.md

 ## One-way

 A one-way synonym is a subset of a keyword, but with a more specific meaning.
 For example, capris and shorts are pants, but not all pants are capris or shorts.
 A search for pants includes capris and shorts.
-However, a search for shorts does not include all pants.
+However, a search for shorts will not return capris.

 sweatshirt ![One-way selector]({% link live-search/assets/btn-one-way.png %}) hoodie